-- Mr Pascal Dulau (appointed on 16 June 2016 and resigned on 20 February 2019) - Mr Rahul Girish Desai (appointed on 27 November 2017) - Mr Ashvin Harishen Cuttaree (appointed on 06 February 2019 and resigned on 15 October 2019) - Ms Roomiza Hasan Miyan (appointed on 11 September 2019) - Mr Vashish Muniah (appointed on 08 November 2019)
+- Mr Rahul Girish Desai (appointed on 27 November 2017) - Ms Roomiza Hasan Miyan (appointed on 11 September 2019) - Mr Vashish Muniah (appointed on 08 November 2019)

 2.2 Board Composition

 2.2.1 Chairperson

 The members of the Board appointed Ms. Roomiza Hasan Miyan as Chairperson on 10 October 2019.
 The Chairperson is not involved in the day-to-day running of the business and is not a full-time employee of the Company.
 Additionally, the Chairperson's title, role and function is separate from that of the Chief Executive Officer of the Company.